pmeeny/CI-MS1-RestaurantWebsite/README.md

 #### Description
 This is a large hero image on the index/home page with a splash message and table button button and four images with corresponding text/buttons, with a navigation bar as the header and a footer
 #### User Stories
-- User Story 2.1: As a user I want to view the restaurant home page hero image
+- User Story 2.1: As a website user I want to view the restaurant home page hero image
-- User Story 2.2: As a user I want to book a table (Hero Image button)
+- User Story 2.2: As a website user I want to book a table (Hero Image button)
-- User Story 2.3: As a user I want to book a table (Website body button)
+- User Story 2.3: As a website user I want to book a table (Website body button)
-- User Story 2.4: As a user I want to view the menu on the restaurant home page (Website body button)
+- User Story 2.4: As a website user I want to view the menu on the restaurant home page (Website body button)
-- User Story 2.5: As a user I want to view the about us information (Website body button)
+- User Story 2.5: As a website user I want to view the about us information (Website body button)
-- User Story 2.6: As a user I want to view the restaurant awards(Website body button)
+- User Story 2.6: As a website user I want to view the restaurant awards(Website body button)

 ### Feature 3 Table Booking Modal
 #### Description
 This is a modal that is a form for the user to enter in the relevant information to book a table in the restaurant and is available in the navigation bar on the Index(Homepage), Menu, Awards, About Us pages.
 This modal is a bootstrap component.
 #### User Stories
-- User Story 3.1: As a user I want to enter my name when booking a table
+- User Story 3.1: As a website user I want to enter my name when booking a table
-- User Story 3.2: As a user I want to enter my phone number when booking a table
+- User Story 3.2: As a website user I want to enter my phone number when booking a table
-- User Story 3.3: As a user I want to enter my email address when booking a table
+- User Story 3.3: As a website user I want to enter my email address when booking a table
-- User Story 3.4: As a user I want to enter the number of guests when booking a table
+- User Story 3.4: As a website user I want to enter the number of guests when booking a table
-- User Story 3.5: As a user I want to enter the preferred booking date when booking a table
+- User Story 3.5: As a website user I want to enter the preferred booking date when booking a table
-- User Story 3.6: As a user I want to enter the preferred booking time when booking a table
+- User Story 3.6: As a website user I want to enter the preferred booking time when booking a table
-- User Story 3.7: As a user I want to submit a booking
+- User Story 3.7: As a website user I want to submit a booking
-- User Story 3.8: As a user I want to close the table booking modal
+- User Story 3.8: As a website user I want to close the table booking modal

 ### Feature 4 Website footer
 #### Description
 This is the website footer displaying the restaurant contact information, map location and social media page links
 #### User Stories
-- User Story 4.1: As a user I want to view the restaurant opening times
+- User Story 4.1: As a website user I want to view the restaurant opening times
-- User Story 4.2: As a user I want to view the restaurant phone number
+- User Story 4.2: As a website user I want to view the restaurant phone number
-- User Story 4.3: As a user I want to view the restaurant email address
+- User Story 4.3: As a website user I want to view the restaurant email address
-- User Story 4.4: As a user I want to view the restaurant location on a map
+- User Story 4.4: As a website user I want to view the restaurant location on a map
-- User Story 4.5: As a user I want to view the restaurant Facebook, Twitter, Snapchat, Instagram, Pinterest, Linkedin social media pages
+- User Story 4.5: As a website user I want to view the restaurant Facebook, Twitter, Snapchat, Instagram, Pinterest, Linkedin social media pages

 ### Feature 5 Menu page
 #### Description
 This page displays the menu(menu.html) and a selection of the dishes available in a picture carousel with a navigation bar as the header and a footer.
 The carousel used is a Bootstrap component.
 #### User Stories
-- User Story 5.1: As a user I want to view the restaurant menu items and price (Starters and Main courses)
+- User Story 5.1: As a website user I want to view the restaurant menu items and price (Starters and Main courses)
-- User Story 5.2: As a user I want to view the restaurant allergan advice (Staters and Main courses)
+- User Story 5.2: As a website user I want to view the restaurant allergan advice (Staters and Main courses)
-- User Story 5.3: As a user I want to view a selection of the dishes available in a picture carousel
+- User Story 5.3: As a website user I want to view a selection of the dishes available in a picture carousel

 ### Feature 6 About Us page
 #### Description
 This page(about-us.html) displays the three team members, picture and biography
 #### User Stories
-- User Story 6.1: As a user I want to view the restaurant about us section
+- User Story 6.1: As a website user I want to view the restaurant about us section
-- User Story 6.2: As a user I want to view the restaurant team members pictures and biography
+- User Story 6.2: As a website user I want to view the restaurant team members pictures and biography (proprietor, head chef and manager)

 ### Feature 7 Awards
 #### Description
 This page(awards.html) displays the restaurant awards for the years 2020, 2019, 2018, 2017 in an accordion and a michelin star awards Youtube video with a navigation bar as the header and a footer.
 The accordion used is a bootstrap component.
 #### User Stories
-- User Story 7.1: As a user I want to view the restaurant awards for the years 2020, 2019, 2018, 2017
+- User Story 7.1: As a website user I want to view the restaurant awards for the years 2020, 2019, 2018, 2017
-- User Story 7.2: As a user I want to view the restaurant michelin star awards Youtube video
+- User Story 7.2: As a website user I want to view the restaurant michelin star awards Youtube video

 ##  Features Left to Implement
 The following features are outside the scope of this milestone project, but they would provide the user with a moe complete user experience from the site, and would also drive users to the website.